5 homeowning must-dos for 2022

 4. Check if you can claim working from home tax relief

 Have you worked from home during the pandemic?
-Then you may be able to apply for a tax rebate worth up to £125 per tax year.
+Then you may be able to apply for a working from home tax rebate worth up to £125 per tax year.
 It’s designed to cover extra costs incurred when working from home such as bigger energy and internet bills.

 To help cover the extra costs, HMRC is allowing you to claim tax relief over the 2020-21 and 2021-2022 tax years online.